AndersDeath/diary2/000-current.md

 # 21 October - Friday - Bodrub - ündoğan - 22 day of immigration

 Today I was in Bodrum city.
 I got my haircut and did nice lunch.
 There is a cool castle in Bodrum.
 It's no typiccal eastern bulding because it was built by crusiders in 15th century.
+This place is in awesome conditino and has not only artifacts from middlevil years,but from ancient greece as well.